kswaldemar/rewind-viewer/README.md

 Viewer has several advantages in comparison of local-runner with drawing plugin:
  - All figures is drawn using your video adapter, so no more problems with slow drawing
  - Rewinding - ability to navigate between game tick
- - Pause navigation - zoom and navigate in any game state
+ - In Pause navigation - zoom and navigate in any game state
  - Handy mouse navigation

 Obvious drawbacks: